marmorrei/rick-and-morty-frontend-react/README.md

 ---

 - Implement the search bar for Characters
+- Implement "more info" modal for each character
 - Create the Locations and Episodes components
 - Include routes for the 3 main components
 - Implement search bar and filters for all the components